lachtanek/cv/index.md

 ## Skills

 ### Core skills
-Can drive a project from its inception (product specification/idea) to production release.
+Drive a project from its inception (product specification/idea) to production release.
 Specifically architecture design, communicating with stakeholders, planning implementation, including other engineers if necessary.

 Able to quickly prototype a feature to get early feedback from product/others or directly from customers.

-Proponent of actively solving the issues I encounter during development (be it code quality, bad UX, etc), or at starting discussions with others if they prove bigger.
+Proponent of actively solving the issues I encounter during development (be it code quality, bad UX, performance, etc), or at least starting a discussion and pulling in others if they prove bigger.

+Diving deep into tasks, wants to understand the problem in-depth before implementing a solution.

 ### Spoken languages
 Czech: native, English: fluent speaker